bankaixyz/bankai-cairo/README.md

 The Cairo source files, located in `cairo/`, implement the core logic of the light client.
 Key functionalities include:
 -   **BLS Signature Verification**: Logic for verifying BLS signatures from the sync committee can be found in `cairo/src/bls/`.
 -   **Recursive Proof Verification**: The recursion logic, which combines multiple epoch proofs, is located in `cairo/src/recursion/`.
+This is currently only working with the Stone prover.
+-   **MMR Tree Construction**: The MMR tree construction logic is located in `cairo/packages/mmr_header_accumulator`.
--   **Main Program**: The main entry point for the Stone prover version of the light client is `cairo/src/bankai_stone.cairo`.
+-   **Main Programs**: The main entry points are `cairo/src/bankai_stone.cairo` for Stone prover and `cairo/src/bankai_stwo.cairo` for STWO prover.

 ### Rust Crates